diwu001/arcade-game/README.md

-How to play the game?
+How to play the game

 - Start a new game : Press Space Button